 Costs Can Vary

-Costs can actually vary to some extent based on a number of important factors.
+Costs can actually vary to some extent, based on several important factors.
 For example, it may cost more money to secure certain materials in one part of the country than another.
 Utilities and labor can also vary in cost because of company needs, the cost of electricity, and state wage laws.

 The size of your business and of the projects you take on also make a big difference.
 Companies focused on plumbing have different costs than those that do home remodeling or build entire structures.